Are You a Perfectionist?

-decorating_tools_300.jpgYou love to pour over design magazines, product catalogues, trade showrooms, retail stores and do internet searches for the perfect product for your design idea.
 You attend to all the details of purchase, supply and install.
 Sometimes you agonize whether you have found the best solution to the design challenge.
 If this sounds like you, you may be a perfectionist!

-During the 19 years I taught interior design and decorating courses at college, I noticed that perfectionism seemed to be the most common characteristic amongst the students.
+During the 19 years I taught interior design courses at college, I noticed that perfectionism seemed to be the most common characteristic amongst the students.
 After all, it is attention to detail that makes us successful in our jobs.

 In my opinion,